slateci/slateci.github.io/_docs/cluster/manual/slate-token.md

 ## Install SLATE CLI Client

-Install a copy of the SLATE CLI client on the machine which you are setting up using the steps described in [SLATE Portal: CLI Access](https://portal.slateci.io/cli).
-To check that the SLATE CLI client is ready to use, you can run
+Install a copy of the SLATE CLI client on the machine which you are setting up using the steps described in [SLATE Portal: CLI Access](https://portal.slateci.io/cli) and verify by listing the available clusters already participating in the federation.

 ```shell
 slate cluster list
 ```

-This should list the various clusters which are already participating in the federation.

 [Next Page »](/docs/cluster/manual/operating-system-requirements.html)